Last updated: 27 November 2020

 MSF is providing support on the migrant hotspot islands of Samos and Lesbos in Greece, including through health promotion activities and increased water and sanitation supplies and services.

-In Ukraine, MSF has expanded health promotion activities, providing people with information on how to prevent transmission of the virus.
-In Mariinka, Donetsk region, we have a mobile team collaborating with the MoH to provide contact tracing, screening and home-based care for people with mild coronavirus symptoms, in order to prevent health structures from being overwhelmed.
+In Ukraine, MSF is supporting the Ministry of Health to respond to COVID-19 in Donetsk and Zhytomyr regions.
+In Mariinka raion (district), Donetsk region, two mobile teams provide home-based care for people with mild coronavirus symptoms, in order to prevent health structures from being overwhelmed.

 At Central District Hospital in Krasnogorívka, MSF is supporting health authorities in establishing an isolation ward for patients with moderate symptoms by providing 22 oxygen points, technical support to reinforce triage and patient screening, conducting refresher training for health workers on treatment and infection prevention and control (IPC).
 We are also undertaking screening and isolation activities, plus waste management, in four health facilities and a nursing home.
 Training and psychological support is also being provided to healthcare workers in Zhytomyr region, where our teams have visited around a third of the centres designated to treat COVID-19 patients.

 Activities closed.
 Elderly and aged care homes have been hit particularly hard in Spain, and we focused many of our activities on aged care homes.
 Our teams worked in more than 300 aged care homes with a wide range of activities, including supporting management teams and authorities, implementing emergency measures to separate COVID-positive or symptomatic residents from the rest, supporting disinfection, and training of staff in IPC and risk mitigation.
 We worked with steering committees that manage aged care homes, to help protect the elderly through patient care and infection prevention and control measures.
 These activities were undertaken in Madrid, the Catalonia region (including Barcelona), the Basque country, Castilla y Leon, in Andalucia, Tarragona, Palencia and Asturias.